LachezarBogdanov/Angular-Project-11-2024---Mountain-Trails/README.md

 # MountainTrails

-The Mountain Trails application is a web-based platform that allows users to explore, post, and manage mountain trail listings.
+The Mountain Trails application is a platform that allows users to explore, post, and manage mountain trail listings.
 Users can view trail details, add new trails, and edit or delete their own trails.
 Authentication ensures that only authorized users can perform certain actions.

 * Catalog of trails.